Ardat-lilî

-Ardat-lilî (Sumerian: kisikillilla) is a type of female Ancient Mesopotamian demon.
+Ardat-lilî (Sumerian: ki-sikil-líl-lá, ki-sikil-ud-da-kar-ra) is a type of female Ancient Mesopotamian demon.
+The male equivalent of ardat-lilî is called eṭel-lilî (Sumerian: ĝuruš-líl-lá).
 Cuneiform sources describe an ardat-lilî as the ghost of a young woman who died without experiencing sexual fulfillment or marriage, and as a result attempts to seduce young men.
 Evidence for ardat-lilî as a "family" of demons rather than a single individual includes multiple, varying origin stories for different cases of ardat-lilî spirits.
 Members of the category of líl- demons, they were considered subjects of Pazuzu.
 A text placing one or more ardat-lilî in the entourage of the god Erra is also known.
 Incantations against ardat-lilî are attested as early as in the Old Babylonian period.

 Name

 In addition to the standard form ardat-lilî, the variant wardat-lilîm appears in Old Babylonian sources.
 The name can be translated as "girl of the wind" or "phantom bride".
 The second half is derived from the Akkadian word lilû, a loanword from Sumerian LIL_{2}, which in turn depending on context can refer to winds, ghosts or demons.
 It is possible that through folk etymologies it additionally came to be connected with Akkadian lilâtu, "night".

 Ardat-lilî was also known under the Sumerian term kisikillilla or kisikillillaenna.
 However, Markham J. Geller notes that in bilingual incantations kisikillilla corresponds to a different demon, lilītu, while ardat-lilî is translated to Sumerian kisikil-uddakarra, "maiden who the storm demon chose".
-However, this convention is not followed in an Old Babylonian lexical list, where kisikil uddakarra is given as the Sumerian name of a different demon, pāšittum.
+However, this convention is not followed in an Old Babylonian lexical list, where kisikil uddakarra is given as the Sumerian name of a different demon, pāšittum (epithet of Lamashtu).
 (Note: This name is commonly translated as "exterminator" or "obliterating one" due to being most likely derived from the Akkadian verb pašāṭum, "to erase".
 In another lexical list its Sumerian equivalent is KA-im-ma.)
 Despite phonetic similarities, the theonym Kilili is not related to kisikillila.
 (Note: While the being designated by this name could be regarded as a demon, she belonged to the category of demonic animals, possibly representing a demonized owl.)